Improving frame rate with CCSpriteSheet

 To export a sprite sheet, click the Publish sprite sheet button and select a location for the sprite sheet.
 TexturePacker will save a .plist file and an image file.

 To use the resulting files, add both the .png and .plist to a CocosSharp project.
-For information on adding files to CocosSharp projects, see the Implementing the BouncingGame guide.
+For information on adding files to CocosSharp projects, see the BouncingGame guide.
 Once the files are added, they can be loaded into a

 CCSpriteSheet as was shown earlier in the code above: